 A course dealing chiefly with the principles, practices, and materials for the construction and maintenance of lawn areas.
 Some attention is given sports turf.
-A week-end inspection trip is taken to experimental test plots in and near Washington, D. C. Laboratory and transportation fee, \$12.
+A week-end inspection trip is taken to experimental test plots and special turf areas.
+Laboratory and transportation fee, \$8.

 115. Plant Propagation.
 First term.
 Credit three hours.
 Lectures, T Th 11.
 Plant Science 37.
 Laboratory, S 8-10.30 or 10.30-12.50.
 Greenhouses and nurseries.
-Doctor PRIDHAM.
+Doctor Cox.